codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

 ### GitOps Runtime
-The GitOps Runtime is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
+The GitOps Runtime required for the GitOps module is installed on a Kubernetes cluster, and houses the enterprise distribution of the Codefresh Application Proxy and the Argo Project.
-Depending on the type of GitOps installation, the GitOps Runtime is installed either in the Codefresh platform (Hosted GitOps), or in the customer environment (Hybrid GitOps).
+The GitOps Runtime is installed in either hosted mode within the Codefresh platform (Hosted GitOps), or in hybrid mode within the customer environment (Hybrid GitOps).
-Read more about it in [GitOps Runtimes]({{site.baseurl}}/docs/installation/runtime-architecture/gitops/).
+Read more about it in [GitOps Runtimes]({{site.baseurl}}/docs/installation/gitops/).

 ### Codefresh Runner
-The Codefresh Runner, also known as the Agent, enables running Codefresh pipeline builds in the customer's environment.
+The Codefresh Runner, also known as the Agent, is required for Codefresh pipelines, and enables running pipeline builds in the customer's environment.
 It provides a way to run pipeline builds, tests, and deployments within your private network or on-premises environment by making API calls to the Codefresh platform.
 Read more about it in [Codefresh Runner]({{site.baseurl}}/docs/installation/runtime-architecture/runner/).

 ### Codefresh Clients